HTTP

 What is an HTTP cookie?

-A cookie is a small piece of data stored by the browser for a website.
-Servers use Set-Cookie to create them, and browsers send them back with subsequent requests.
+A cookie is a small piece of data stored by the browser for a site.
+Servers create cookies with Set-Cookie, and browsers send matching cookies back on later requests.

 What are cookies used for?